 Attribution is done by proper citation.
 There are various ways to properly cite sources.
 The most commonly used for academic papers are the APA, MLA or Chicago (annotated bibliography) citation styles but there are other formats as well.
-For example, some use footnoting, others prefer end notes.
+For example, some use footnoting, and others prefer endnotes.
 The safest way to know which style to use is to consult your professor.

 You can choose to quote the reference directly (make sure to follow citation rules) but it is better to use your own words to express an idea and how it relates to your own work.
 But even if you paraphrase, don’t forget to cite the source.

 How about ideas that are logical or common?
 There is such a thing as common knowledge.
 This is information that everyone knows and would not have to look up.
 Examples of this are: winter is cold or Manitoba is a prairie province.
 Common knowledge does not need to be cited.